Ancient Ruins – The Secret Jamul Kiln

 It’s been kept a secret by Adventurers so that it could be preserved over the years from a lot of traffic and graffiti.
-In fact I couldn’t find much at all about the location online.
+In fact, I couldn’t find much at all about the location online.
 If you are lucky enough to visit these awesome ruins keep in mind to Leave No Trace.

 The Border Patrol

 There was a heavy presence of the Border Patrol around here.
 There were 2 times where their Helicopter was circling right above us checking things out.
-I was told afterwards that we tripped their motion sensors, sending them to us.
+I was told afterward that we tripped their motion sensors, sending them to us.